 Although Susan Melrose was unable to attend the Convivencia Symposium, her unproofed paper was distributed to symposium delegates.
 Therefore, this post documents a presentation that did not take place (an event none the less, although not as advertised).
 The following is an updated copy of her paper.

 Certain curiosities emerge, I find, when we look back at the historical development of what has been called 'practice theory' (I myself prefer the terms 'practice-theoretical-practices', and 'mixed-mode meta-practices'): amongst these curiosities are not simply the insights already revealed in some late nineteenth and mid-to-later 20th Century enquiries into practice, but also the fact that many of these have been neglected in early 21st Century struggles 'in practice' in the contexts of the performing arts.
-Some of you will recall Bourdieu's observations, first published in French in 1972 (in English translation in 1977), that 1. the observation of practice from a unreflective standpoint constitutes practical activity as spectacle, leading researchers to "insist on trying to answer questions which are not and cannot be questions for practice".
+Some of you will recall from Bourdieu, first published in French in 1972 (in English translation in 1977), his remark that the observation of practice, from a unreflective standpoint, constitutes practical activity as spectacle, leading researchers to "insist on trying to answer questions which are not and cannot be questions for practice".

 Correspondingly, Bourdieu adds, a "theoretical disposition" is thereby brought to bear on practitioners' work, which disposition tends to "invite …a quasi-theoretical attitude" from practitioners.
 This attitude, in turn, and tellingly, "tacitly excludes reference to a whole range of tactical operations".
 According to Bourdieu, writing in the early 1970s, the form that the questioning (by sociologists?) of practitioners takes tends to elicit an ordered sequence of answers.
 That 'ordered sequence', then, "betrays" the questioner's own "non-practical" disposition, inviting the practitioner to adopt a "quasi-theoretical attitude".
 Clearly, for Bourdieu, a "quasi-theoretical attitude" in a practitioner is not a helpful matter.